Notification of Student Rights under FERPA

 - enrollment status

-Students may have Directory Information withheld by notifying the Office of the Registrar in writing during the first 12 days of class of a fall or spring semester or the first 4 class days of a summer session.
+Students may have Directory Information withheld by notifying the Office of the Registrar in writing.
 Request for non-disclosure will be honored by the institution as a permanent request unless notified otherwise.

 The Family Education Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 They are: